jeyabalajis/aws-certified-sa-pro-notes/docs/migration/migration.md

 > AWS Application Migration Service (MGN) is a highly automated lift-and-shift (rehost) solution that simplifies, expedites, and reduces the cost of migrating applications to AWS.
 It enables companies to lift-and-shift a large number of physical, virtual, or cloud servers without compatibility issues, performance disruption, or long cutover windows.
 MGN replicates source servers into your AWS account

+### AWS MGN vs SMS

+- AWS SMS is primarily designed to migrate on-premises VMware vSphere, Microsoft Hyper-V/SCVMM, and Azure virtual machines to the AWS Cloud.
+- AWS Application Migration Service (AWS MGN) allows you to quickly lift-and-shift **physical**, **virtual**, or **cloud servers** to AWS.

+> If only VMs, SMS could be a good choice.
+VMs plus physical and other cloud servers, MGN is better.

 ## Database Migration

 When you use AWS SCT and an AWS Snowball Edge device, you migrate your data in two stages.